• appointment@healthcheckbox.com

 Description

 In simple medical terms, the part of the heart muscle that lies on the top part of your coronary artery is what healthcare experts call a myocardial bridge.
-In rare cases, a segment of the heart muscle, generally the left anterior descending (LAD) artery, can travel on its own into the heart muscle outside the coronary heart.
-This can lead to the arteries getting compressed during the heart’s contraction, and this will lower the flow of blood to the heart muscles, especially during a highly demanding time like exercising or performing heavy work.
+In rare cases, a segment of the heart muscle, generally the left anterior descending (LAD) artery.
+It can travel on its own into the heart muscle outside the coronary arteries.
+This can lead to the arteries getting compressed during the heart’s contraction.
+And this will lower the flow of blood to the heart muscles, especially during a highly demanding time like exercising or performing heavy work.

 Causes of Myocardial Bridge

 A congenital condition leads to myocardial bridging.
 This means one develops this condition at birth, primarily.
-Some factors which lead to this condition are given below as:
+Some factors that lead to this condition are given below as:

-• Coronary artery and the heart muscle showing any abnormal development while in the fetus.
+• The coronary artery and the heart muscle showing any abnormal development while in the fetus.

 • Inflammatory diseases like vasculitis cause the inflammation of blood vessels and damage them ultimately.